aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### Reading

-To retrieve a record based on the value of an encrypted [source field](#definitions), search instead for the [beacon value](#beacon-calculation) in the [beacon field](#definitions).
+To retrieve an item based on the value of an encrypted [source field](#definitions), search instead for the [beacon value](#beacon-calculation) in the [beacon field](#definitions).

  * With no beacon, an encrypted attribute cannot be searched.